 - Smug Smiler: When Fury turns up alive, he can only smirk.
 Alan Dale's World Security Councillor even calls him a "smug son of a bitch" which is a very accurate description.

 - Two First Names: Alexander and Pierce.

-- The Unfettered: The ends justify the means for Pierce, so he doesn't bother limiting his means; early in The Winter Soldier, he tries to have his old friend Nick Fury assassinated.
-Then there's Project Insight.
+- The Unfettered: The ends justify the means for Pierce, so he doesn't bother limiting his means; early in The Winter Soldier, he tries to have his old friend Nick Fury get assassinated by police officers.
+Then there's Project INSIGHT.

 - Villain with Good Publicity:

-- He refused a Nobel Peace Prize Award because he supposedly felt that peace wasn't something you achieve and then get a prize for; it's something you must forever strive to attain and defend.
+- He turned down a Nobel Peace Prize Award because he supposedly felt that peace wasn't something you achieve and then get a prize for; it's something you must forever strive to attain and defend.

-- He remained a very high-ranking SHIELD agent until Captain America revealed that he was also the leader of HYDRA.
+- He remained a very high-ranking SHIELD agent until Rogers exposed him as the leader of HYDRA.

 - Walking Spoiler: Being an essential character in the Captain America: The Winter Soldier movie, a great deal of his role consists of spoilers.